-The latest invasive observed in Alabama's marine waters was an Amazon Red Tail Catfish in July 2016.
+The Amazon Red Tail Catfish was observed in Alabama's marine waters in July 2016.
 The specimen was collected in a recreational crab trap at a private dock on the Bon Secour River.

-Additionally, a single Bocourt Swimming Crab was collected in a commercial crab trap during a November 2016 ADCNR/MRD onboard fisheries observation trip.
+The Department of Conservation and Natural Resources does not discriminate on the basis of race, color, religion, age, gender, national origin, disability, pregnancy, genetic information or veteran status in its hiring or employment practices nor in admission to, access to, or operations of its programs, services, or activities. www.outdooralabama.com Additionally, a single Bocourt Swimming Crab was collected in a commercial crab trap during a November 2016 ADCNR/MRD onboard fisheries observation trip.
 The exact location where the 101mm carapace width, male Bocourt Swimming Crab was caught is unknown, but the general location of capture is south of Lillian Bridge and north of Ross Point in Perdido Bay.
 No observations of the Bocourt Swimming Crab have been made since the first observation in 2007 until the 2016 observation.